mkocaoglu/mkocaoglu.github.io/_pages/about.md

 News
 ======
+<span style="color:red"> New! </span> Our paper titled "Conditional Generative Models are Sufficient to Sample from Any Causal Effect Estimand" is accepted at NeurIPS'24.
+Preprint coming soon!

+<span style="color:red"> New! </span> Our paper titled "Sample Efficient Bayesian Learning of Causal Graphs from Interventions" is accepted at NeurIPS'24.
+Preprint coming soon!

+<span style="color:red"> New! </span> Our paper titled "Partial Structure Discovery is Sufficient for No-regret Learning in Causal Bandits" is accepted at NeurIPS'24.
+Preprint coming soon!

+<span style="color:red"> New! </span> Our paper titled "Counterfactual Fairness by Combining Factual and Counterfactual Predictions" is accepted at NeurIPS'24.
+Preprint coming soon!

 <span style="color:red"> New! </span> Our paper titled "Modular Learning of Deep Causal Generative Models for High-dimensional Causal Inference" is accepted at ICML'24.
 Preprint [here](https://arxiv.org/abs/2401.01426).

 <span style="color:red"> New! </span> Our paper titled "Conditional Common Entropy for Instrumental Variable Testing and Partial Identification" is accepted at ICML'24.
 Preprint coming soon.